Don’t you wonder how a bamboo house is made? Interview with Elora Hardy founder of IBUKU

 As sustainable materials are talk-of-the-town in the architecture world today, bamboo is definitely gaining popularity amongst contemporary designers.

-Beyond its early use for bridges construction, the material is now becoming a fine choice for its beauty, cultural connotation and its environmental benefits.
+Beyond its early use for bridge construction, the material is now becoming a fine choice for its beauty, cultural connotation, and its environmental benefits.